janujc/cellSociety/doc/DESIGN_EXERCISE.md

 **How does a Cell know about its neighbors?
 How can it update itself without effecting its neighbors update?**
 The _Simulation_ superclass contains a grid of all the cells, which are represented by objects of the _Cell_ class.
 Each cell class can call the _getCellInfo()_ method that will be provided by the _Simulation_ class, as a method that returns info on cells at the requested index.
+To avoid affecting its neighbor's update, each cell object would store its un-updated state, allowing other cells to access it.

 **What is the grid?
 Does it have any behaviors?
 Who needs to know about it?**